Talk to us about setting up a family investment company

 If you're looking to pass on your wealth in a tax-efficient way, a family investment company could be a good solution for you.
 Talk to our expert solicitors to learn how a family investment company could help you.

-A family investment company, or FIC, is a private limited company based in the UK, where all shareholders are family members and which invests rather than trades.
+A family investment company is a private limited company based in the UK, where all shareholders are family members and which invests rather than trades.

 Family investment companies are becoming increasingly popular as a way to secure family wealth, being straightforward to set up and a flexible and very tax-efficient way to invest cash to generate income for the family, keep control of assets and pass them to the next generation – particularly if you're familiar with how a business operates.

 A further attractive benefit is that family investment companies are taxed according to corporation tax rates, which are significantly lower than personal income tax rates.

 If you'd like to consider a family investment company as part of your strategy for inheritance, succession and wealth planning to meet your family’s unique requirements, our expert solicitors can guide you through the legal process and help to ensure that your family investment company is fit for purpose.

 There is a great deal of flexibility as to how the Family Investment Company can be structured but typically each family member who is to benefit from the Family Investment Company will hold a different class of share.
 These shares give the family members the ability to receive such income (in the form of dividends) as the directors declare.
 The shares also provide an entitlement to capital (in defined amounts or proportions) in the event of a sale, return of capital or the winding up of the Family Investment Company.

 The founder of the Family Investment Company will usually also hold shares.
 The founder’s shares would not normally carry any rights to receive significant value from the company (although if this is desired, to some extent, value can be retained by the founder), but do carry voting rights, giving the founder control over the appointment of directors.
 Where the founder is a director, he has control over how the company is run including the investment of assets and declaration of dividends.